29 June, An Extended Morning in the Hotel

 When I was first making our reservations for this trip, I booked the same hotel for this night as I did for our first night of the trip.
 But after reading the travel guide we bought, I tried a hotel that the book recommended, Cote Loire – Auberge Ligerienne.
 It turned out to be a great decision.

 This was another boutique hotel, run by a gay couple.
 The host greeted us with a colorful drink (it was blue).
 After checking in, he invited us to relax with our drinks in the courtyard.
-After a few minutes, he came out to chat with us, tell us about the hotel, the restaurant, and the area.
+A few minutes later, he came out to chat with us, tell us about the hotel, the restaurant, and the area.
 The courtyard/restaurant area looked very inviting so, since we had already seen Blois, we decided to have dinner in the hotel.
 Eventually, Kathrin asked me if I was done with my drink, at which point the host looked at me and said: “Madam would like a shower.”
 We all chuckled, and I agreed with him and we went to our room.

 We arrived for dinner early in order to relax with a glass of wine.
 I suggested a red wine, but Kathrin said she would prefer a white wine on a hot day like today.
 The host looked at me and said, “If Madam wants white wine, Madam gets white wine.”